princetonvisualai/gan-debiasing/README.md

 - Run `main.py --experiment baseline` to train a standard attribute classifier for each target attribute.

 #### GAN:
-- Option 1: Train a (Progressive) GAN on CelebA.
+- Option 1: Train a (Progressive) GAN on the CelebA training set (162,770 images).
 - Option 2: Set `pretrained=True` in `generate_images.py` to use a GAN trained by [Facebook Research](https://github.com/facebookresearch/pytorch_GAN_zoo).
 <!--Train a progressive GAN on celeba (code here: https://github.com/facebookresearch/pytorch_GAN_zoo), save the final model in record/GAN_model/final_model.pt (or set pretrained=True in generate_images.py)-->